Prakyathkantharaju/HIL_toolkit/README.md

 ## Metabolic cost estimation.

+Please refer the following paper for the details of the estimation.
+> **Reference**
+>
+> Kantharaju, Prakyath, and Myunghee Kim.
+"Phase-Plane Based Model-Free Estimation of Steady-State Metabolic Cost."
+IEEE Access 10 (2022): 97642-97650.
 ### Estimation in scripts for offline.
 - Run the following script to estimate the metabolic cost. `python scripts/estimate_metabolic_cost.py`
 - This script will estimate the estimate the metabolic cost data in the provided in the `data/met_data.npy`.